 No convertible?
 No problem!
-The GO SF Card gives you a free 30-minute rental in a GoCar, a GPS-guided storytelling car, enough for a short drive around SF’s streets.
+The GO SF Card gives you a free 30-minute rental in a GoCar, a GPS-guided storytelling car.
 You’ll need a valid licence to drive this vehicle, but an international driving permit is not necessary for Singaporeans in California.
 Do note that prior reservations are required (call 1-800-914-6227).

 Opening Hours: 9AM – 5:30PM, closed on public holidays